MengLi00Julia/auto-podcast-downloader-and-transcriber/README.md

 # Auto Podcast Downloader and Transcriber
-This project enables automatic downloading of episodes containing keywords of interest from your specified podcast channels.
-It then transcribes each downloaded episode into accurate textual transcripts, enabling you to easily navigate and find specific information within the episodes.
+This project utilizes Beautiful Soup for web scraping to enable the automatic downloading of episodes containing keywords of interest from your specified podcast channels.
+It further integrates with the AssemblyAI API to transcribe each downloaded episode into accurate textual transcripts, empowering you to easily navigate and find specific information within the episodes.

 ## Setup